Tony177/NetworkSecurity-Project/README.md

 ## Enumeration

-Else, if we explore more with a Version Detection scan, we can scan even beyond the typical use of a port like 8080:
+Instead, if we explore deeply with a Version Detection scan with nmap, we can obtain service fingerprints on the hosts:

 <img src="https://github.com/Tony177/NetworkSecurity-Project/raw/main/Image/enumeration_company_sv.PNG" width=500>

-and we find about a web server open on port 8080.
+we have gathered information about the web server, which is implemented with NodeJS on port 8080 and has a connection with a MySQL database.

-Meanwhile on Tom PC we found an open SSH port
+Meanwhile on Tom PC, we found an open SSH port:

 <img src="https://raw.githubusercontent.com/Tony177/NetworkSecurity-Project/main/Image/enumeration_tom_sv.PNG" width=500>

-We can think about SSH after getting information about the site.
-Now we can find about this site (in a real case scenario we should use DirBuster to map the entire site) and the main page.
+Firstly we explore the website on the Web Server to find vulnerabilities, then exploit the open SSH port on Tom PC.

+We retrieved the html page using `curl` and found out about a login form, which we can try to exploit.

 <img src="https://raw.githubusercontent.com/Tony177/NetworkSecurity-Project/main/Image/webserver_curl.png" width=500>

-We retrived the html page using `curl` and found out about a login form, which we can try to exploit.

 ## Exploitation

-We can try some usual combination for the form
+We can try some usual combination for the form:

 ```bash
 curl -X POST -d 'username=a&password=b' 193.20.3.1:8080